happybono/LuciaFlux/README.md

 Parsed timestamps are converted to microseconds relative to the Unix epoch.

 ## Evaluation window (Settings)
-The application supports two selection strategies:
+The application supports two selection strategies :

 ### Value-based
 - **All determined values**